 One of the most important questions asked about CareerSource Florida, Inc.'s finances is, "Is CareerSource Florida, Inc., as a whole, better off or worse off as a result of the year's activities?"
 The statement of net position and the statement of activities report information about CareerSource Florida, Inc.'s activities in a way that will help answer this question.
-These two statements report the net position of CareerSource Florida, Inc. and changes in them during the last reporting period.
-You may think of CareerSource Florida, Inc.'s net position - the difference between assets and liabilities - as one way to measure financial health or financial position.
+These two statements report the net position of CareerSource Florida, Inc.'s net position - the difference between assets and liabilities - as one way to measure financial health or financial position.
 Over time, increases or decreases in CareerSource Florida, Inc.'s net position are one indicator of whether its financial health is improving or deteriorating.
 However, you will need to consider other non-financial factors such as changes in interest rates, economic conditions, regulations, and new or changed governmental legislation